mattiasgustavsson/libs/assetsys.md

 `ASSETSYS_ERROR_FAILED_TO_READ_ZIP`.

-If multiple mounts contains the same file and it is accessible through the same full path (whether because of the `mount_as` prefix or not), the last mounted data source will be used when loadassetsys_dismount
+If multiple mounts contains the same file and it is accessible through the same full path (whether because of the `mount_as` prefix or not), the last mounted data source will be used when loading that file.

+assetsys_dismount
 -----------------

-ing that file.

     assetsys_error_t assetsys_dismount( assetsys_t* sys, char const* path, char const* mounted_as )